 Cold weather doesn't have to go hand in hand with illness.
 Here are some simple things you can do to help yourself stay well this winter.

 To help you understand the options available to you we've put together a step by step guide to how to manage your health and get the most out of NHS services, as well as some local links to services in your area.
-If you're in doubt about which service is best for you, visit your local pharmacy or call NHS111.
+If you're in doubt about which service is best for you, visit your local pharmacy or call 111.
 View the Stay Well in Wolverhampton booklet here.

-This year our Stay Well this Winter Team have been out and about around the city advising you on how to Stay Well.
+Last year our Stay Well team went out and about around the city advising local people on how to Stay Well.
 Here are a few pictures.

 Eat well – food gives you energy, which helps to keep you warm.
 So, try to have regular hot meals and drinks throughout the day.
 Keep warm – this may help prevent colds, flu or more serious health conditions such as heart attacks, strokes and pneumonia.